ecodynlab/GALUP/Index.md

 The general interface functions for GEE can be seen below:
 ![GEEinterface](https://user-images.githubusercontent.com/84922404/130262824-4a91fac4-631f-4393-a673-79a07018bb45.png)

-Create scripts under the “scripts” tab

-Create NEW -> name file and organize into folders if desired

-We will create a “RS Workshop” Folder

-“Docs” tab explains various tools and algorithms available in GEE (JavaScript documentation)
+The "scripts" tab contains the code files for past saved projects.
+To begin a new file, click the "NEW" button and choose the intended format supply a descriptive name.
+You can also create a folder or repository if desired to organize projects.
+For the purposes of this workshop, we will create a folder titled “RS Workshop.”
+All files created and used during the workshop should be placed in this folder.

+Under the “Docs” tab, there is a comprehensive list of the various functions and algorithms available in GEE, along with explanations of their inputs and outputs.
+GEE has further explanation and examples of how to use the "Docs" at this [link](https://developers.google.com/earth-engine/guides/getstarted#earth-engine-algorithms).

 “Assets” tab allows for user to load in their own images or tables (shapefiles, CSVs)